RedisLabs/redislabs-docs/content/rv/api/how-to/using-curl.md

 alwaysopen: false
 categories: ["RC Pro"]
 ---
-You can access and use the API with:
+You can access and use the API endpoint URI ([`https://api.redislabs.com/v1`](https://api.redislabs.com/v1/)) with any of the following tools:

 - The Swagger user interface
-- An API client
 - The cURL HTTP client
+- An HTTP client in any programming language

 ## Swagger User Interface